PhilipKone/Kone-Consult/meetings.md

     Offer online courses in research methods, data analysis, and academic writing.
   - **Developing & Selling Software**:
     Build tools and software tailored to automate research processes and improve efficiency.
+  - **Mobile App Version**:
+    Develop a mobile app version of the site to enhance accessibility and user experience on the go.

 ## Progress I have made so far:
 - **Flyer completed**: